DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-07-20-switching-between-recruitment-cycles-during-rollover.md

 The switcher shows:

-- the recruitment cycle - for example, ‘2021 to 2022 - current’
+- the recruitment cycle - for example, ‘Recruitment cycle 2021 to 2022 - current’
 - a link to ‘Change recruitment cycle’